-The M.S. in Athletic Training program is accredited by the Commission on Accreditation of Athletic Training Education and is comprised of 57-60 credits, offering a diverse array of clinical sites to gain professional experience.
+Accredited by the Commission on Accreditation of Athletic Training Education, the M.S. in Athletic Training program is comprised of 57-60 credits and offers a diverse array of clinical sites to gain experience.
+Click for more information.

-The M.S. in Dietetics program, offered online through the Great Plains Interactive Distance Education Alliance (GPIDEA), consists of 36 credits and is only available for those credentialed as Registered Dietitian Nutritionists (RDN) or those that are RDN-eligible.
+Offered online through the Great Plains Interactive Distance Education Alliance (GPIDEA), this degree consists of 36 credits and is only available for those credentialed as Registered Dietitian Nutritionists (RDN) or those that are RDN-eligible.
+Click for more information.

 - M.S.
 Nutrition & Exercise Sciences